Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 ## 9. Indemnification
 Licensee shall indemnify, defend, and hold harmless Licensor against any claims, losses, or damages arising from Licensee’s breach of the Mercy Covenant or misuse of the Software.

-## 10. Term and Termination
+## 10. Term and Termination (Revised & Expanded)
-- Initial term: [1–5] years, auto-renew unless terminated.
+(a) **Term**: The initial term of this Agreement is [1–5] years from the Effective Date and shall automatically renew for successive one-year periods unless either party gives written notice of non-renewal at least ninety (90) days prior to the end of the then-current term.

+(b) **Termination Events**:
+   - **Immediate Termination** (no cure period):
-- Immediate termination on Mercy Covenant breach, non-payment, or insolvency.
+     - Any breach of the Mercy Covenant
+     - Insolvency, bankruptcy, or assignment for the benefit of creditors of Licensee
+     - Material breach of Confidentiality or Intellectual Property Rights
+   - **Termination with Notice**: Licensor may terminate upon thirty (30) days’ written notice for any other material breach (including non-payment) if the breach is not cured within that period.

+(c) **Post-Termination Obligations**:
-- Upon termination, Licensee must cease all use and destroy all copies.
+   - Licensee must immediately cease all use of the Software and destroy or return all copies.
+   - Licensee must pay all outstanding Fees and Royalties within thirty (30) days.
+   - All licenses granted terminate automatically.

+(d) **Survival**: Sections 5 (IP Rights), 6 (Confidentiality), 8 (Limitation of Liability), 9 (Indemnification), and 10(d) survive termination or expiration.

+(e) **Mercy Alignment**: Termination for Mercy Covenant breach is automatic and non-waivable to protect the Eternal Mercy Flow.

 ## 11. Governing Law and Jurisdiction
 This Agreement is governed by the laws of the Province of Ontario and the federal laws of Canada.
 Disputes shall be resolved exclusively in the courts of Toronto, Ontario (or, by mutual written agreement, the courts of the State of Delaware, USA for American entities).